 Workshop participants also identified some critical ‘golden threads’ – i.e. factors that are particularly influential in underpinning the conditions required for organisational resilience in social work organisations and relevant to several KFPs.
 These are:

-- a strong commitment to maintaining social work values
+- Strong commitment to maintaining values and building trust

-Ways in which managers and leaders can enhance these ‘golden threads’ to foster resilience at the organisational, team and individual levels are considered in each of the five KFP sections of this workbook.
+Ways in which leaders can enhance these ‘golden threads’ to foster resilience at the organisational, team and individual levels are considered in each of the five KFP sections of this workbook.

 For more information on the concept of resilience and its various definitions download the first part of this workbook ‘Understanding resilience’ below.
 The full workbook and references can also be downloaded below.